THE TIBET SERIES, DAY 9, 10, 11 & 12

 LHASA

-Lifting sh*t with a Tibetan family.
-Our final few days here in Tibet turned out to probably be some of the best.
+Our final few days here in Tibet turned out to probably be some of the best on this Tibet family adventure tour.

 170 COUNTRIES AND THE MOST FRIGHTENED I HAVE BEEN

-Our first port of call was to a local family who were happy to put me up for the night and make use of my sh*t handling skills.
+Our first port of call was to a Tibetan family who were happy to put me up for the night and make use of my sh*t handling skills.

 WHERE IS LHASA?